Interaction pods are the new way for Instagramers to gain likes and comments. I am completely against them and I want to tell you why.

 THE HONEST TRUTH

-I think the reason why businesses in particular are getting lower engagement is because the content is BORING and/or nothing new.
+I think the reason why businesses in particular are getting lower engagement is because the content is, first of all selling to people, and second of all it can get BORING and repetetive.
 I follow a lot of kid’s clothing/accessory shops and the posts are all the same thing- kid’s wearing cute clothes.
 After a while it gets boring.

 PEOPLE ARE SEEING YOUR POSTS